adbenitez/simplebot-scripts/README.rst

 To add some of this scripts to a bot::

-  simplebot -a bot@example.com plugin -a /path/to/script.py
+  simplebot -a bot@example.com plugin --add /path/to/script.py